What are some alternative words for loath?

 Synonyms for loath

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term loath.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word loath.

 unwillingness to do something contrary to your custom